 Here, we develop a general approach to robust optimal feedback control of self-propelled colloidal particle trajectories in complex micro-structured media.
 Optimal path planning generally requires minimizing geometric path lengths and avoiding dead-end pathways (e.g., like self-driving cars) to efficiently navigate between start and end points.
-In complex micro-structured environments of increasingly large size, optimal path planning minimizes passage times (and traversed distance) to enable timely navigation and limit consumption of scarce energy resources.
+For potential applications (e.g., drug delivery) where navigation in large-sized and complex micro-structured environments is required, optimal path planning for self-propelled colloidal particles can minimizes passage times (and traversed distance) to enable timely navigation and limit consumption of scarce energy resources.
 While deterministic optimal path planning algorithms are well established,20 stochastic translation and rotation of Brownian self-propelled colloids require additional considerations.
-In particular, random Brownian motion drives colloids to uniformly sample all positions and orientations in either free space or mazes as part of maximizing entropy.
+In particular, random Brownian motions drive colloids to uniformly sample all positions and orientations in either free space or mazes as part of maximizing entropy.

 The ability to control actuation of rod propulsion is necessary to bias stochastic trajectories along designated geometric paths connecting start and end points.
 In one trivial limit, the ability to actuate propulsion amplitude on short time scales and in all degrees of freedom could be used to completely suppress Brownian motion to produce deterministic trajectories (like traditional robots).
 However, the more likely situation encountered in nano- and micro- scale systems is that feedback control updates occur on timescales slower than those associated with Brownian motion, and under-actuation does not enable arbitrary forces and torques to control all degrees of freedom.
-Optimal feedback control of self-propelled particle in mazes is a non-trivial problem that has not been solved to the authors’ knowledge, particularly where the objective is a minimum passage-time using an approach to directly address effects of stochasticity and under-actuation.
+Optimal feedback control of a self-propelled particle in mazes is a non-trivial problem that has not been solved to the authors’ knowledge, particularly where the objective is a minimum passage-time using an approach to directly address effects of stochasticity and under-actuation.